-Authority: Issued by Academic Affairs: Office of Disability Support Services.
-Changes or exceptions to administrative regulations issued by the ADAAA Coordinator may only be made by the ADAAA Coordinator
+Authority: Issued by Academic Affairs: Accessibility Resource Center.
+Changes or exceptions to administrative regulations issued by the ADA Coordinator may only be made by the ADA Coordinator

 History: First Issued: August 16, 2003.
 Last Revised: July 1, 2011